-At last, we’ve got a blog!
+At last, we have a blog!
 And to celebrate we’re giving you loads of valuable stuff…

 1. Updated today: Our free report on improving your conversion rate

 In 2006, we wrote a quick-start guide for split-testing.
 It immediately became Alexa’s 3rd-highest Mover and Shaker of the week, and prompted Google’s Tom Leung to invite us to partner with them.

 Today we’re releasing an updated version.
 It contains some extra tools, a few more tips and loads of minor modifications to reflect our current thinking on how to maximize your website’s profits.
 You can get it here.

 2. Must-have books (in our opinion) for web marketing

 We fanatically consume information about business growth and conversion rate improvement.
 Today we’re publishing our list of 10 “must-have” books (in our opinion) for web marketing.

 3. Have a play with this tool, which allows you to “mind read” your visitors’ thoughts